mongodb/specifications/docs/workforce-human-oidc-auth.md

 highly recommended.
 If this is not possible, implementers need to pay special attention to the specifications referenced in this document.

-## Endpoint restrictions

-Currently, users who connect to a host other than localhost or an Atlas hostname need to explicitly opt-in into being able to do so by setting the `ALLOWED_HOSTS` flag (specified in the drivers auth spec).
-In the future, MongoDB is hoping to support Demonstrating Proof of Possession (DPoP, [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449)) that will allow lifting this restriction.
-The goal here is to prevent users from connecting to untrusted endpoints that will advertise attacker-controlled IdP metadata and intercept tokens intended for other clusters (or even other OIDC endpoints in general).

-We would also like to generally adopt [RFC8707](https://datatracker.ietf.org/doc/html/rfc8707), but have not decided on a specific format for expressing the MongoDB endpoints as resources.

 ## Token management

 After a successful authentication, applications SHOULD periodically attempt to use the OIDC token refresh mechanism in